When Nettles are Your Friend;

 Making Use of Abundantly Available Local Materials

 Now that's a great tip right there, and it echoes a point I've been making for years.
 As gardeners get older or develop physical limitations, they need growing areas that are easy to reach.
-Myself included—my containers keep getting bigger and higher off the ground every season, and a few years from now, I expect that my traditional garden area will only have garlic, tomatoes and raspberries—none of which would do well in pots.
-(The garlic and small fruits have to overwinter in the ground, and I grow BIG honking tomato plants.)
+Myself included—my containers keep getting bigger and higher off the ground every season, and I find them to be more fun--and easier to grow in—than the ground for most crops.

 Aviva continues: "My landscaper's company, 'Garden Starters', installs beds filled with VERY high quality soil.
 When I hired them, they invited me out to their farm, where they have a huge 'vermicomposting' operation; and because their compost still contains a lot of the red worms that make it all happen, I have lots of worms in my beds!
 As a result, my kale never seems to slow down, the radishes, spinach and peas have been crazy with flavor and the herbs are aromatic and plentiful."

 In conclusion, she writes: "Why do I share this?
 To tell you about the type of mulch they provide.
 I never saw anything like it before, but it sure works well to prevent weeds and keep moisture in the soil—it's made of finely shredded nettle stalks.
 This mulch has a lovely smell, and they get the raw material from a local organic herb company, thus making it sustainable as well."

-Now, I can hear you all saying "isn't nettle a weed?"
+Now I can hear you all saying: "isn't nettle a weed?"
 To some people, yes; but there is also a long tradition of nettles being used in herbal medicine.
 In his classic book "Green Pharmacy", retired USDA botanist Dr. Jim Duke, who probably knows more about the medicinal potential of plants than anyone else on the planet, notes that stinging nettles have been used—and contain the right phytochemicals—to treat 19 different conditions, from allergies to tendinitis—although the most famous use is for arthritis.
 Many people with arthritis swear they get relief by pulling up Stinging Nettle plants and just kind of slapping them against their skin.

 What?!
-To deliberately 'sting' themselves?!
+They deliberately 'sting' themselves?!

 And no, these 'weeds' won't take root when used as mulch.
 The material is old and dried and woody by the time it gets recycled.
 And these herb 'leftovers' are also 'clean' in another very important way; the herbs used for supplements are generally either 'wild-crafted'—that is, harvested from the wild—or organically grown.
 That makes them much better than the straw that many gardeners buy to use as mulch.

-OK--most people don't live near a supplement company.
+Sadly, most gardeners don't live near a supplement company.
 But they probably do live near similar resources.
 Back when I was the Editor of ORGANIC GARDENING magazine, we ran an article on locally available materials, like manures from organically-raised animals and the stalks leftover from processing big plants like corn and sunflower.
-You just have to expand your horizons, network and pay attention.
-You—or your super-hip landscaper—may find that there's a treasure trove of really cool mulch near your turf.
+And those are just a few examples.